farhad-ghassemi/CustomerChurnSQLwithR/README.md

 ------------------------

 The template requires two datasets as input: a dataset of the user profiles and a dataset of the user activities.
 As part of this repository, we have provided sample files for these datasets.
-These files can be downloaded [here](http://azuremlsamples.azureml.net/templatedata/RetailChurn_ActivityInfoData.csv) and [here](http://azuremlsamples.azureml.net/templatedata/RetailChurn_UserInfoData.csv).
+These files can be downloaded from [here](http://azuremlsamples.azureml.net/templatedata/RetailChurn_ActivityInfoData.csv) and [here](http://azuremlsamples.azureml.net/templatedata/RetailChurn_UserInfoData.csv).
 The schema for the datasets are described [here](http://gallery.cortanaanalytics.com/Experiment/Retail-Churn-Template-Step-1-of-4-tagging-data-1).

 In this step, the user is first asked to enter the following information: